rerun/rerun/modules/stubbs/README.md

 Effectively, rerun checks for a file named:
 `$MODULE/commands/$COMMAND/$(uname -s).sh`

-For example, run `uname -s` on a centos host.
+For example, run `uname -s` on a centos host to see the name of the operating system.
 It returns "Linux".

     $ uname -s
     Linux